ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 $ mkdir -p ~/cyber-course/unit1 ~/cyber-course/unit2 ~/cyber-course/unit3/{osint,recon,crypto} ~/cyber-course/scratch
 ```

-**Answer:** Used brace expansion for the three unit3 subfolders so it's one command instead of three.
+Used brace expansion for the three unit3 subfolders so it's one command instead of three.

 File creation and moves:
 ```